 My name is Sahaletou Marie YELEBO, I am 27 years old and I live in Kara, a town in northern Togo.
 I am in charge of the CHW (Community Health Workers) program in an NGO named AED- Lidaw.
 This NGO runs a clinic for people living with HIV.
 Internet helped me find and obtain this job and also is a large part of the work I do now.
 My daily work demands internet use.
 Internet not only helps me for my job but also helps all of the patients we are working with.
 I can see that in the future, the internet could help us expand health services to more patients beyond Kara into more rural areas.

 The first time I used internet was in high school when I heard about Facebook.
 My friends and I chose Saturdays to go to the Cybercafé, the only one in my town at the time, and we made a lot of friends from around the world.
 But a couple years later, when I arrived at the University of Kara, my use of the Internet changed; I start using it for research.
 My university had teachers that came from other countries for a week at a time, to give us the course materials for a year, and then leave.
 The only way to succeed was to use the Internet, to learn on our own, so I discovered Google and other websites for law and political science research.
 Outside of school, I discovered a whole world of cultures mixing on the internet.
 I read a lot about human rights, women rights, and people’s experiences in other countries.
 Living in Togo since I was child did not allow me to know what was going on somewhere else without visiting there.
-Now, I travel a lot every day
+Now, I travel a lot every day with the Internet.

 As coordinator of Community Health Workers (CHW), my job is to collaborate with the clinic, identify patients who need follow up visits, and then send the CHWs on the necessary home visits.
 I am in charge of training and supervising the 16 CHWs as well as connecting and analyzing their data.
 One challenge I face is planning and reporting all of the work done by the CHWs, since each month I have to type all of the data from their paper forms on to my computer.
 However, I recently started using Commcare, a mobile health app which replaces the paper forms that CHWs used to use.
 I have been working with all of my colleagues and many MIT students on this.
 I am happy right now to say that the Commcare application will collect data so that I will not have to type it anymore, and will give better, mistake-free data.
 Best of all, we created forms and questions about what CHWs need to know, as well as information they need to feed back to us through the phones, and all of this is automatic!
 They fill out forms during home visits and I receive them when they are uploaded through Wi-Fi during our weekly meetings.
 Simple and easy.